Skip to main content

 What everyone does agree to after our programs is to watch for the signs.
 Changes in behavior, going early, coming late, changes in mood, performance; anything that’s ‘not like them’.
 And they agree that doing nothing is not an option.
 They agree to ‘have the conversation’ – just like my mum decided to have the conversation.

-a bit wrong or feels awkward (and it probably will), it can’t possibly be worse
+Even if it feels awkward (and it probably will), it can’t possibly be worse then the consequences of doing nothing.